cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-post-cb-core.md

     room: "#ci"
 ```

-3. After those changes are made for our custom container image we need to build the image and push it to container registry.
-We have already done that and the image has been pushed to an AWS Elastic Container Registry (ECR) as `946759952272.dkr.ecr.us-east-1.amazonaws.com/kypseli/cb-core-mm:2.138.2.2-2-kube-workshop-slack-1`.
+3. After those changes are made for our custom container image, we need to build the image and push it to a container registry.
+We have already done that and the image has been pushed to an AWS Elastic Container Registry (ECR) as `946759952272.dkr.ecr.us-east-1.amazonaws.com/kypseli/cb-core-mm:2.138.3.1-kube-workshop-slack-2`.
 4. Next, we need to update what Docker Image is the default for our **Team Masters** on Operations Center:<p><img src="img/more/slack_update_docker_image.png" width=800/>
 5. Now all we have to do is run a **Cluster Operation** job on CloudBees Core Operations Center that has been configured to *reprovision* all of the **Team Masters** resulting in each **Team Master** using the new container image.
 Once your **Team Master** has been restarted the Slack plugin will be installed and cofigured:<p><img src="img/more/slack_cluster_op.png" width=800/>